-For example, if a death occurs as a result of an act of self-defence which was proportionate in the circumstances, the law will not treat this as an unlawful killing.
-By contrast, if in the circumstances the force used was excessive, the law will treat this as an unlawful killing which can be tried as a murder, provided the other elements of the crime are satisfied.
+For example, the law will justify a killing from an act of self-defence which was proportionate in the circumstances.
+By contrast, the law will not justify a killing where the force used was excessive.
+In these circumstances, the law will treat this as an unlawful killing which can be tried as a murder.

 The majority of cases in this area have dealt with two issues:

 1 – Whether the actions of law enforcement authorities, such as the police and military, are no longer justified due to an excessive use of force.

 2 – Whether medical professionals are entitled to remove life-sustaining treatment, such as artificial feeding and ventilation, from their patients, without this amounting to an unlawful killing.

 Each of these areas will be explored in the cases below:

 Excessive use of force

 The first case considers circumstances where law enforcement authorities use excessive force, and consider whether this constitutes an unlawful killing.